 It is very important to note that the portfolio is not a buy list, it merely tracks my investments; therefore, the thesis for the inclusion of a stock is based on the price and circumstances that existed at the time of purchase.
 The inevitable changes suffered by these circumstances over time are analyzed and collected in the Archives.

-The Members Forum is a centralized space where subscribers can interact with us or other subscribers to discuss or ask questions about any junior mining companies, regardless of whether they are in the portfolio or not.
+The Members Forum is a centralized space where subscribers can interact with me or other subscribers to discuss or ask questions about any junior mining companies, regardless of whether they are in the portfolio or not.
 The critical feature is the search function, which allows querying for any comments dating back to December 2015.
 The comments section in each newsletter remains active and any comments posted there will get automatically linked to the Forum.

-That’s the way we see it,
+That’s the way I see it,